Sir Martin Broughton, Partner

 Michael Broughton, as part of his role with Sports Investment Partners has been a Non-Executive Director of Supponor and Non-Executive Director of Rightster Group PLC.

-A sport industry specialist with more than a decade of experience working in the sector.
+A sport industry specialist with more than two decades of experience working in the sector.
 For three years he worked at Nolan Partners, the leading sports executive search business, placing senior executives in some of the UK’s leading sports organisations.

 Building a record of success in finding and placing executives, building key relationships at the C-Suite level, and providing consultancy services on the personnel needs of key clients.
 Michael has been responsible for placing candidates in CEO, CMO and CFO roles along with a host of senior management roles giving him a unique perspective on the executive capabilities of the sport sector and has worked closely with clients including: Manchester United, Chelsea, Arsenal, Liverpool, The FA, and Honda Racing F1 amongst others.